 Georg Michael Pfaff opened a sewing machine shop in London in 1885 and from there the PFAFF factory continued to modernise and extend itself producing one of the world’s most aspirational brands of sewing machine.

-A huge storey condensed here into a few milestones have been passed along the way.
+A huge story condensed here into a few milestones have been passed along the way.
 Sewing today is a true hobby for people of all ages and skill levels, just ask any quilter, embroiderer, or dressmaker how much it means to him or her.
-Over the years Pfaff has transformed sewing from a chore to a creative hobby.
+Over the years PFAFF has transformed sewing from a chore to a creative hobby.